dongheonh/pwm-32-control/microrobot CTRL 32/README.md

-# 4×8 Electromagnet Array Controller
+# SIMPLE CONTROL: 4×8 Electromagnet Array Controller

 Pixel-level control for a 4×8 electromagnet array.
 This code sets per-coil **magnitude (0–100%)** and **direction (+/−)** in real time.